Learn Chess

 En Passant

-When a pawn reaches the opposite end of the board, it can be promoted to any other piece (except king).
+When a pawn reaches the opposite end of the board, it must be promoted to a queen, rook, bishop, or knight.
+Most players choose to promote to a queen as it is the most powerful piece.